COHRINT/Robot-Setup/README.md

 - $ cd cohrint_turtlebot/install
 13) Run and follow the steps in the shell script
 - $ sudo bash basic_setup.sh robot_name
+- Update the robot password to **unicorn**
+- When it asks for locales on the 1st page select [ ] All Locales, on the 2nd page scroll down to [ ] en_US.UTF-8
-14) Plug in the ethernet cable and run the second basic_setup2.sh shell script.
+14) Run the second basic_setup2.sh shell script.
 - $ cd cohrint_turtlebot/install
 - $ sudo bash basic_setup2.sh

 #### For Installing Cops and Robots Dependencies
-14) Install CnR dependencies
+14) Plug in the ethernet cable and install CnR dependencies
+- $ cd cohrint_turtlebot/install
 - $ sudo bash cnr_setup.sh
 15) To set up quick aliases:
 - $ bash get_cnr_aliases.sh